 - If I need to make an international call, Google Voice charges me pennies on the minute.
 So far most international calls on Google Voice cost about $.01 a minute.
 So, if I’m in Italy and I need to call the local pharmacy, I open the Google Voice app, dial the Italian number using the + sign and the country code.
 Google tells me how much the call will cost and places it.
 The receiver of the call sees I’m calling from a US number.

 (If you need help, please reach out to Google Voice tech support via chat/phone (not me :-).)

 Just a note, you can transfer any US-based number to Google Voice.
 It doesn’t have to previously have been with Fi.
 Verizon, T-Mobile, ATT, etc, can all be transferred to Google Voice, but there is a transfer fee paid to Google.

 FlexiRoam for My Data Plan

 Next, I tackled how to replace my data plan.
-Using the criteria above for a data plan where I needed an esim, multiple country options and appropriate time lines, I found Flexiroam.
-At first, I was a bit shocked by their rates, but then I found out that their Global data plan is almost always on sale for 80% off, making a global data plan super affordable.
+Using the criteria above for a data plan where I needed an eSIM, multiple country options and appropriate time lines, I found Flexiroam.
+I reviewed Airalo vs Flexiroam as well, but I dismissed Airalo because their data plans have short expiration dates.
+At first, I was a bit shocked by Flexiroam’s rates, but then I found out that their Global data plan is almost always on sale for 80% off, making a global data plan super affordable.
 I paid $65 for 13G for 300 days.
 Google Flexiroam coupons and you’ll find the coupon codes.
 I picked Flexiroam for the following reasons.
-Click here to use my code to get 100M of free data.
+Click here to use my Flexiroam code to get 100M of free data.